Strategoose/eegva/README.md

 ## Trouble shooting

-if run the above fails and generates the below error, try navigating to the file in windows explorer then rerun the code
+If above fails and generates the below error, try navigating to the file in windows explorer then rerun the code
 ```
 Error in read.xlsx.default(xlsxFile = path, sheet = sheet, colNames = FALSE) :
   File does not exist.
 ```

-for other errors, perform these steps then try again run `update.packages()`
+for other errors, run `update.packages()` and perform these steps then try again

 ## How the package works
 This sections provides more detailed information on the package.